sgshulman/DGEM/README.md

 PLOT3.plt is a gnuplot script for plotting the resulting images.

+A utility for result images comparison is `imdiff`.
+It is in a directory `utils`.
+It can be compiled both with makefile and Cmake.
-A utility for results comparison is differ.
-It is in a directory differ.
-Compiled differ utility requires two filenames as command arguments.
-The difference is called "refsum".
+Compiled `imdiff` utility requires two filenames as command arguments.
+It produces three files: `dif.dat` with the image pixel difference, `dif_abs.dat` with the absolute pixel difference, and `dif_rel.dat` with the relative pixel difference.
+In the output statistics the main value is `refsum`.
+It is the difference norm for the images.

 ## DGEM configuration
 The first program argument is a configuration file.